anonymous50531-cpu/Anonymous-RAL/README.md

 docker-compose up -d tester_task1  # will generate task1.log
 docker-compose up -d tester_task2  # will generate task2.log

-You can also do
-docker-compose run -it it-debug to interactively run the scripts.
+docker-compose run -it it-debug  #You can also do to interactively run the scripts.

 Conda:
 Please refer to requirements.txt to setup your conda environment.